Inventor Joshua Lionel Cowen wasn't the first to manufacture toy trains. But his talents as an engineer and salesman soon put Lionel

 Common Stock, issued in the 1960’sPrinter: Security Bank Note Company Dimensions:

-Vertical fold lines, punch hole and stamp cancels in signature areas and body.
+Vertical fold lines, punch hole cancels in signature areas and body.
 Some toning and edge faults from age.